Canvas Frame Options

 A floater frame is a little bit like an open box with no lid; it's a modern alternative to a traditional picture frame where the artwork is loaded at the front, into the open space.
 The big advantage of floater frames is that there's nowhere that the artwork can be obscured or hidden, so the entire image is on show.
 This is great if there are important or appealing aspects at the very edges of a picture, like the artist's signature.

-Floater frames for canvas pictures are usually really easy to load; the canvas can be attached to the frame using self-adhesive velcro tabs, which secure the image into the 'box'.
+Floater frames for stretched canvas pictures are usually really easy to load; the canvas can be attached to the frame using the supplied self-adhesive velcro tabs, which secure the canvas into the 'box'.
 The result is actually pretty unique; it looks as if the canvas is floating as there are no obvious attachments.
 While it may be nothing more than an optical illusion, don't underestimate the eye catching effect that a floater frame can have.

 The only aspect that you really need to be aware of when buying a floater frame for canvas is the size.
 Size matters!
 Now is the time to think big, and choose a floater frame that's a little bigger than your artwork.
 Here at easyFrame, we think a frame that's about 10mm bigger than the canvas is perfect; close enough to look 'right', but large enough to leave a slight gap, to really intensify that floating effect.